andrewt0301/hse-acos-course/docs/part1ca/Tasks/homeworks.md

    Calculate π value using [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_π) accurate to N decimal places.
 Input N, output the result.
-   Use function defied in [FractionTruncate](#fractiontruncate) to truncate out other digits.
+   Use function defined in [FractionTruncate](#fractiontruncate) to truncate out other digits.
    Keep in mind that the exact formula is calculating π/4, you probably should start with 4 instead 1 to gain exact accuracy.
 Warning: the algorithm is _slow_, do not panic, but keep code as simple as possible.